 Here are some steps for you to update the driver for your Bluetooth audio:

-– Right-click the Windows button, select Device Manager from the list that appears.
+– Right-click the Windows button, and select Device Manager from the list that appears.

 – Click to select Bluetooth.
 You will see a list of Bluetooth devices connected to your computer.

-– Search for the name of your Bluetooth headset, then Right Click on them.
+– Search for your Bluetooth headset name, then Right Click on them.

-– Select Update Driver and follow the steps on Windows.
+– Last, select the option Update Driver and follow the steps on Windows.